stat6250-w18/course-questions-wiki/week-04/README.md

 - Question (ldeng11−stat6250): When you add label to your dataset, how many character can you use?
 - *Question* (jcanfield3-stat6250): Why is 256 the character limit of a label?
 - *Question* (akrishnamurthy-stat6250): How is a label defined for a range of values in FORMAT ?
+- Question (nshrivastava2-stat6250): Why we use Value Statement in PROC FORMAT step?
+- Answer (nshrivastava2-stat6250): You use a VALUE statement in a PROC FORMAT step to specify the way that you want the data values to appear in your output.
+You define value-range sets to specify the values to be formatted and the formatted values to display instead of the stored value or values.
+The value portion of a value-range set can include an indiv idual value, a range of values, a list of values, or a keyword.
+The keyword OTHER is used to define a value to display if the stored data value does not match any of the defined value-ranges.